22-101. Scope; definitions; title.

 (3) "certified court monitor" or "court monitor" means a person holding a certificate issued by the board to engage in the recording of judicial proceedings in this state;

-(4) "certified court reporter" means a person holding a certificate issued by the board to engage in the reporting of judicial proceedings in this state and includes any firm licensed [pursuant to] under Rule 22-202 NMRA;
+(4) "certified court reporter" means a person holding a certificate issued by the board to engage in the reporting of judicial proceedings in this state and includes any firm licensed pursuant to Rule 22-202 NMRA;

-(5) "certification" means licensing by the board for a court reporter, court monitor or firm to engage in the reporting or recording of judicial proceedings in this state [pursuant to] under the Rules Governing the Recording of Judicial Proceedings;
+(5) "certification" means licensing by the board for a court reporter, court monitor or firm to engage in the reporting or recording of judicial proceedings in this state pursuant to the Rules Governing the Recording of Judicial Proceedings;

 (6) "court monitor" means a person who records judicial proceedings by audio recording;